Service Design using Augmented Reality

-- What is the process from the first contact to final sale?
+- What is the process from the first contact to the final sale?

 - What’s the conversion rate?

-- What kind of activities take place at each step?
+- What kind of activities takes place at each step?

-- What kind of activities do not add value to the process?
+- What activities do not add value to the process?

 - What is the average customer satisfaction?

-- Customers first contact with the company usually happened through physical stores or online.
+Customers’ first contact with the company usually happens through physical stores or online.

-- After that first contact, sales representatives would visit the costumer house bringing with them a printed catalog.
+After that first contact, sales representatives would visit the customer’s house bringing with them a printed catalog.

-- A lot of back and forth: to the store to look at the available options; to the house to take measurements and take care of paperwork.
+A lot of back and forth: to the store to look at the available options; to the house to take measurements and take care of the paperwork.